By John Pontius

 In December 2015, Congress passed and President Obama signed into law the Fixing America’s Surface Transportation (FAST) Act (Public Law Number 114-94), creating Internal Revenue Code section 7345.
 This new Code section requires the Secretary of the Treasury to notify the Secretary of State if a certification has been made that an individual has a “seriously delinquent tax debt.”
 Thereafter, the Secretary of State generally will deny a passport application or revoke a current passport of the seriously delinquent taxpayer.

 The State Department is responsible for issuing U.S. passports.
-The IRS does not have the authority to issue or deny a U.S. passport.
+The IRS does not have the authority to issue, deny, or revoke a U.S. passport.
 Under 22 U.S.C.
 2714(a), the State Department may issue a U.S. passport to a taxpayer in emergency situations or for humanitarian reasons regardless of the IRS certification.

 On January 16, 2018, IRS Notice 2018-1 alerted taxpayers that the IRS and State Department would begin implementation of section 7345.
 However, regulatory guidance has not yet been issued regarding coordination between these two agencies.
-Since regulatory guidance could be issued at any moment and thus begin implementation, now is the time for taxpayers to resolve their tax debts or risk the loss of their passport.
+Since regulatory guidance could be issued at any moment and thus begin implementation, now is the time for taxpayers to resolve their tax debts with the IRS or risk the revocation of their passport.

 Section 7345(b)(1) defines seriously delinquent tax debt as follows: